davawen/Dot-VM/README.md

 	; Adds two values together, and pushes the result to the stack

-		add            ; Pops the first and second values from the stack and adds them together add $reg, $eax ; Adds the value from 'reg' and 'eax'
+		add            ; Pops the first and second values from the stack and adds them together add $reg, $rax ; Adds the value from 'reg' and 'rax'

 	sub
 	sub [value 1], [value 2]